ichuang/pyqsp/pyqsp/gadgets2/introductory_readme.md

 - If one wishes to place a bunch of `Gadget` objects in parallel, then once can use `wrap_parallel_gadgets`; this function takes a simple list of `Gadget` objects, e.g., `[g0, g1, g2]`, and returns a `GadgetAssemblage` containing all gadgets in the list as if they had been linked with `[]` linking guides.
 - A `GadgetAssemblage` has a `shape` attribute with the from `(a, b)`, where these `a` and `b` are the same as if the whole assemblage were being viewed as a `Gadget` object, forgetting internal structure.
 - A `GadgetAssemblage` has a `input_dict` and `output_dict` attributes.
 As shown in the next section, these can be used to list off the `GadgetAssemblage` objects input and output legs for easy definition of a linking guide.
-- A `GadgetAssemblage` can generate its own LaTeX `Tikz` diagram!
+- A `GadgetAssemblage` can generate its own LaTeX `tikz` diagram!
 Given a `GadgetAssemblage` named `a0`, for instance, simply call `a0.print_assemblage()`.
 This returns a string which can be placed within a `tikzpicture` environment in LaTex, automatically creating a figure for the resulting gadget assemblage, showing gadget names, connecting wires, and internal structure.
 By default the plot uses colored wires, but calling it with the optional argument `in_color = False` turns this off.

 ## Gadget properties (for the curious) :wrench:

 Behind the scenes, `GadgetAssemblage` objects are keeping track of a lot of structure.
 While for most purposes this structure is not and should not be directly touched, we provide a brief guide to relevant attributes and methods for the curious.

-A `GadgetAssemblage` is primarily built from two simply ordered lists, one of of `Gadget` objects (named `gadgets`) and one of `Interlink` objects (named `interlinks`.
+A `GadgetAssemblage` is primarily built from two simply ordered lists, one of of `Gadget` objects (named `gadgets`) and one of `Interlink` objects (named `interlinks`).
 When building a `GadgetAssemblage` object, these two lists are used, along with a series of `map_to_grid` dictionaries, to situate all `Gadget` and `Interlink` objects with respect to a dynamically generated 2D coordinate system, the `global_grid`.

 Specifying the right `map_to_grid` objects for each `Gadget` and `Interlink` object, such that a valid `GadgetAssemblage` is produced, is quite cumbersome, and we recommend you let this be handled programmatically by the `link_assemblage` method, and various wrapping functions.
 However, if you want to see a low-level definition of a `GadgetAssemblage` object, a few examples are given in `tests/test_gadget_assemblage.py`.